DannyArends/CTLmapping/README.md

     $ make versionD                                          # Compile the executable

-Optionally you can use a provided binary by downloading the approriate one for your operating system.
+In the future, you can use a provided binary by downloading the approriate one for your operating system.

 ### Algorithm